-They say not to judge a book by its cover, but in the case of your skin, what’s on the outside counts for a lot when it comes to self-care.
-Keeping this all-important, superficial layer of skin happy and healthy is the key to maintaining comfortable skin.
+Keeping your all-important, superficial layer of skin happy and healthy is the key to maintaining comfortable skin.

 Plus, it’s all way too easy to harm your delicate skin barrier -- so much that you might not even realize you’re self-sabotaging your own skin with daily habits or not-so-great skincare products.
 Yikes.

-First, a quick anatomy lesson: The skin barrier is called the epidermis, which is the outermost layer of cells on your skin.
-It sits above the dermis, which houses your blood vessels, nerves, sweat glands, and importantly, elastin and collagen -- the two structural proteins that provide bounce and firmness to your skin.
-Beneath that is the subcutaneous layer which is mainly made up of fat to help give your skin a lil’ bit of cushion.
+The skin barrier is called the epidermis, which is the outermost layer of cells on your skin.
+It sits above the dermis, which houses your blood vessels, nerves, sweat glands, and importantly, elastin and collagen — the two structural proteins that give your skin bounce and firmness.
+Beneath that is the subcutaneous layer, which is mainly made up of fat to help give your skin a lil’ bit of cushion.

-The role of the epidermis is to protect your skin from any sort of foreign substance, whether it be chemicals or bacteria.
+The epidermis protects your skin from any sort of foreign substance, whether it be chemicals or bacteria.
 The epidermis also works hard to prevent water loss, keeping the skin hydrated.

 To help pull this off, the skin barrier has a pretty unique structure.
-You see, the epidermis is composed of cells -- mostly dead skin cells towards the top -- and a matrix of lipids surrounding these cells.
+The epidermis is composed of cells (mostly dead skin cells towards the top) and a matrix of lipids surrounding these cells.
 The powerful lipid composition of the epidermis functions to reduce transepidermal water loss.

 The best way to visualize this is by thinking of your skin barrier as an actual wall made of bricks and mortar.